 Part 390 - General Applicability of the Safety Regulations

-- Interstate commerce vehicles with GVWR in excess of 10,000 pounds must be marked with USDOT number and legal name or a single trade name on both sides of the vehicle. - Intrastate commerce Vehicles are not required to have a USDOT number but must be marked on at least one side of the vehicle with legal name and address (City, MO).
+- Interstate commerce vehicles with GVWR in excess of 10,000 pounds must be marked with USDOT number. - Intrastate commerce vehicles are not subject to USDOT number marking.

 Covered farm vehicle; with GVWR over 26,001 lbs: